otoolep/questdb.io/docs/crudOperations.md

 ## (R)ead

-Reading records can be done via `SELECT` query or by reading table directly via Java API.
-Reading via Java API is limited to reading data of one table only.
+Reading records can be done using `SELECT` or by reading a table directly via the Java API.
+Reading via the Java API (see tab `Java Raw`) iterates over a table and can therefore only access one table at a time.
+If you would like to query various tables via the Java API, you can pass SQL to Java and read the resulting table (see tab `Java SQL`).

 <!--DOCUSAURUS_CODE_TABS-->
 <!--SQL-->